jaysmtsnmt/portfolio/README.md

 I wanted the robot to have a very natural design, so its main body only comprises of one square (head), and a rectangle (body).
 It's eyes are made out of hotglue (I made a baking paper mold) and has LEDs mounted into it.
 The blinking of the eyes can be seen as the LEDs blink, but I made it more natural by giving each LED a slight delay from each other. (so it actually looks like it is blinking!)

+A Full Github Repo can be found here: https://github.com/jaysmtsnmt/CT-02

 Here is an early version of CT-02 being awakened by a button press:

 https://github.com/user-attachments/assets/477ec8dc-caa5-402b-8769-e1b38a0be822